 - The report is adequately organised into sections and appendices, with appropriate introduction, conclusion, and table of contents.
 The notation chosen is suitable, but shows some major inconsistencies.
 Diagrams, graphs and tables are presented adequately.
 There are omissions from the bibliography, and some citations are missing.
-Grammar, spelling and typography show occasional lapses, some major. - Acceptable communication of the material at its intended level of exposition.
-Some weaknesses in presentation. - Occasional evidence of insight into how to communicate the critical issues. - Relative to the difficulty of the material, the candidate required substantial technical help and guidance from the project supervisor. - Generally competently written, although some problems exist in the logical organisation of the text and the way it is expressed. - Adequate coverage of relevant literature, perhaps with some notable omissions. - Provides an adequate coverage of the appropriate material, although it tends to be more descriptive than evaluative, and arguments are often disjointed. - Acceptable evaluation and integration of relevant literature. - ‡ Evidence that the candidate has mastered some new material, generally at the level of 3H. - ‡ Illustrative examples are well-known, or not entirely appropriate. - ‡ Some good analysis of examples, but with occasional errors or misconceptions. - Attention to the applied aspects of the project is generally adequate but is marred by errors and oversights. - Serviceable choice of data analysis, although other approaches may have been more appropriate. - The presentation of results lacks clarity. - Interpretation of results or other studies is adequate but limited.
+Grammar, spelling and typography show occasional lapses, some major. - Relative to the difficulty of the material, the candidate required substantial technical help and guidance from the project supervisor. - Generally competently written, although some problems exist in the logical organisation of the text and the way it is expressed. - Provides an adequate coverage of the literature, although it tends to be more descriptive than evaluative, and arguments are often disjointed. - Occasional evidence of insight into the issues underlying the project or essay, but little evidence of original thinking. - ‡ Evidence that the candidate has mastered some new material, generally at the level of 4H. - ‡ Illustrative examples are well-known, or not entirely appropriate. - [‡] Some good analysis of examples, but with occasional errors or misconceptions. - [‡] The project constitutes a reasonably good set of notes for a 4H course comprising the subject of the material. - Attention to the applied aspects of the project is generally adequate but is marred by errors and oversights. - Serviceable choice of data analysis, although other approaches may have been more appropriate. - The presentation of results lacks clarity. - Interpretation of results or other studies is adequate but limited.